shanshanlao/Exercises-SQL/stratascratch/Medium/Largest_Olympics.md

 limit 1;
 ```

-## In case there are more than one games that has the same number of athletes
+## In case there are more than one game that has the same number of athletes
 ```sql
 with AC as (
     select games, COUNT(DISTINCT name) as athletes_count